kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Linear models with multiple X-variables (MLR)
 =================================================

 Including multiple variables in a linear model in R is straightforward.
+This case is called multiple linear regression, MLR.

-Just extend the formula to the ``lm(...)`` function with extra terms.
+Just extend the formula you normally provide to the ``lm(...)`` function with extra terms.
 For example:

 * 	Standard, univariate model, :math:`y = b_0 + b_1 x` is represented as: ``y ~ x``